tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-vctrs/index.md

 tags: [dplyr, dplyr-1-1-0]
 editor_options:
   chunk_output_type: console
-rmd_hash: 6ecd87faf47ecc28
+rmd_hash: 2fa9c7c2be5db2e5

 ---

 Today's [dplyr 1.1.0](https://dplyr.tidyverse.org/news/index.html#dplyr-110) post is focused on various updates to vector functions, like [`case_when()`](https://dplyr.tidyverse.org/reference/case_when.html) and [`between()`](https://dplyr.tidyverse.org/reference/between.html).
+If you missed our previous posts, you can also see the other [blog posts](https://www.tidyverse.org/tags/dplyr-1-1-0/) in this series.
 All of dplyr's vector functions are now backed by [vctrs](https://vctrs.r-lib.org/), which typically results in better error messages, better performance, and greater versatility.

-To see the other blog posts in this series, head [here](https://www.tidyverse.org/tags/dplyr-1-1-0/).

 <div class="highlight">